-The Company has determined that the carrying values of its short-term financial assets and financial liabilities, including cash, trade and other receivables, derivative financial assets, accounts payable and accrued liabilities and long-term obligations approximate their fair value because of the relatively short period to maturity of the instruments.
+The Company has determined that the carrying values of its short-term financial assets and financial liabilities, including cash, trade and other receivables, derivative financial assets, accounts payable and accrued liabilities and long-term obligations approximate their fair value because of their relatively short period to maturity.

-Bonds and money market funds and derivative financial assets and liabilities are stated at fair value, determined by inputs that are primarily based on broker quotes at the reporting date (Level 2).
+Bonds and money market funds and derivative financial assets and financial liabilities are stated at fair value, determined by inputs that are primarily based on broker quotes at the reporting date (Level 2).

-The fair value of the convertible unsecured senior notes, including the equity portion, as at November 30, 2019 was approximately \$44,275 (Level 1) based on market quotes.
+The fair value of the convertible unsecured senior notes, including the equity portion, as at November 30, 2020 was approximately \$43,125 (Level 1) based on market quotes.